echeever/BodePlotGui/README.md

 BodePlotGui
 ===========

+I have stopped working on BodePlotGui and have developed a similar tool in JavaScript to make it more accessible (https://lpsa.swarthmore.edu/Bode/bodeDraw.html).
+While MATLAB is extremely powerful, it is also very expensive.

 A MATLAB GUI for drawing asymptotic Bode diagrams

 The code here is useful for people trying to learn how to draw asymptotic Bode diagrams.
 The code takes as input a single-input single-output transfer function and generates the asymptotic approximation along with a description of how the approximation was developed.